htsuruo/firebase-extensions/trigger-github-issues-from-crashlytics-alerts/README.md

 This extension will operate with the following project IAM roles:

 - firebasecrashlytics.viewer (Reason: Allows the extension to read Crashlytics reports.)

+- eventarc.eventReceiver (Reason: Allows the extension to trigger on alerts.)